 I sincerely thank you for also letting me know that everything turned out well.
 I wish your relationship all the best, enjoy life my dear.

-Anonymous asked: Heey.
+Anonymous said: Heey.
 I adore your blog.
 I have a small dilemma.
 I'm in year 9 and my boyfriend and I have only been dating a few weeks but we previously dated for about 3 months a year ago.
 The reason we broke up was because he never spoke to me!
 Well hardly ever.
 And when he did it was quite awkward.
 Now I am just scared that it will end up that way again.
 I really like him and I don't want it to fall apart like it did last time.
 Please help me I am just so worried and confused.
 Lots of love Lucy.
 Xxx

 Thank you for sending a message!